EHDEN/CatalogueExport/README.md

       port="5439")
     ```

+    **Single-threaded mode**

     ```r
     catalogueExport(connectionDetails,
       cdmDatabaseSchema = "cdm5_inst",
       resultsDatabaseSchema="results",
       vocabDatabaseSchema = "vocab",
+      numThreads = 1,
       sourceName = "My Source Name",
       cdmVersion = "5.3.0")
     ```

+    **Multi-threaded mode**

+    ```r
+    catalogueExport(connectionDetails,
+      cdmDatabaseSchema = "cdm5_inst",
+      resultsDatabaseSchema = "results",
+      scratchDatabaseSchema = "scratch",
+      vocabDatabaseSchema = "vocab",
+      numThreads = 10,
+      sourceName = "My Source Name",
+      cdmVersion = "5.3.0")
+    ```

 The `"cdm5_inst"` cdmDatabaseSchema parameter, `"results"` resultsDatabaseSchema parameter, and `"scratch"` scratchDatabaseSchema parameter are the fully qualified names of the schemas holding the CDM data, targeted for result writing, and holding the intermediate scratch tables, respectively.
 See the [DatabaseConnector](https://github.com/OHDSI/DatabaseConnector) package for details on settings the connection details for your database, for example by typing

     ```r
     ?createConnectionDetails
     ```

 The SQL platforms supported by [DatabaseConnector](https://github.com/OHDSI/DatabaseConnector) and [SqlRender](https://github.com/OHDSI/SqlRender) are the **only** ones supported here in Achilles as `dbms`. `cdmVersion` can be *ONLY* 5.x (please look at prior commit history for v4 support).
+If you do not specify the sourceName or cdmVersion they are read from the cdm_source table in the cdm.

 ## Excuted Analyses

-The following analyses are included in the export by default: [Analyses](https://github.com/EHDEN/CatalogueExport/blob/master/inst/csv/analyses/achilles_catalogue_details.csv)
+The following analyses are included in the export by default: [Analyses](https://github.com/EHDEN/CatalogueExport/blob/master/inst/csv/analyses/catalogue_analyses_details.csv)

-Excluding analyses is not recommended but if necessary for governance rules you can specify the analyses to exclude using `exclude_analysis_id = c(1,3)` To Do

 If you like to view the parameterized sql that is executed for a specific analyses you can run the following command: